 Decisions about aging are complex: How do you make adjustments to the cost of care plans as needs change?
 What is the ability to meet costs now and in the future?

 The insurance and other potential benefits for seniors and their caregivers facing these questions are equally complex.
-Chandelle strongly suggests consulting a Geriatric Care Manager, like herself, to sort through all the details and make a plan.
+Care Management team members can help sort through all the details and make a plan.